IsNemoEqualTrue/monitor-table-change-with-sqltabledependency/README.md

 [![LICENSE](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/mit.png)](https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/LICENSE.txt)

-SqlTableDependency is a high-level C# component to used to audit, monitor and receive notifications on SQL Server's record table changes.
+**SqlTableDependency** is a high-level C# component used to audit, monitor and receive notifications on SQL Server's record table changes.

-For any record table change, insert update or delete, a notification **containing values for the record** **inserted**, **changed** or **deleted** is received from SqlTableDependency.
-This notification contains the update values int the database table.
+For any record table change, as insert, update or delete operation, a notification **containing values for the record changed** is received from SqlTableDependency.
+This notification contains the update values from the database table.

 <img src="https://github.com/christiandelbianco/monitor-table-change-with-sqltabledependency/blob/master/Workflow-min.png" />

-Compared to Microsoft ADO.NET SqlDependency class, this tracking change system has the advantage of avoid a database select to retrieve updated table record state, because this latest table status is delivered by the received notification.
+This tracking change system has the advantage to avoid a database select to retrieve updated table record, because the current table record status is delivered by the received notification.

 ## Track record table changes
 If we want **get alert about record table changes** without paying attention to the underlying SQL Server infrastructure then SqlTableDependency's record table change notifications will do that for us.
 Using notifications, an application can **detect table record changes** saving us from having to continuously re-query the database to get new values: for any record change, SqlTableDependency's event handler will get a notification containing modified table record values as well as the insert, update, delete operation type executed on our table.

-Let’s assume we are interested to receive record changes on the following database table:
+Assuming we are interested to receive record changes for the following database table:
 ```C#
 CREATE TABLE [dbo].[Customers](
 	[Id] [int] IDENTITY(1,1) NOT NULL,